Key Takeaway

 While no official price has been set, market analysts project retatrutide's cost by looking at Eli Lilly's existing weight loss drug, Zepbound (tirzepatide), and competing products like Wegovy (semaglutide).
 These medications currently carry list prices ranging from approximately $1,000 to $1,350 per month.

 Retatrutide targets three hormone receptors (GLP-1, GIP, and glucagon) compared to the two receptors targeted by tirzepatide.
 This added mechanism of action could justify a premium price point.
-However, competitive pressure from the growing number of obesity drugs in the pipeline may temper pricing.
+But competitive pressure from the growing number of obesity drugs in the pipeline may temper pricing.

 Factors That Will Influence the Final Price

 Several variables will determine what patients actually pay.
-Eli Lilly's pricing strategy will account for the competitive landscape at the time of launch.
+Eli Lilly's pricing strategy will account for the competitive space at the time of launch.
 If multiple new obesity drugs reach market around the same time, pricing competition could push costs lower than current GLP-1 medications.

 Insurance negotiations with pharmacy benefit managers (PBMs) will set the net price that health plans pay.
 The gap between list price and net price for GLP-1 drugs has historically been significant, with rebates sometimes exceeding 50% of the list price.